Juno Publishing Ltd – JUNO Magazine – “The Publisher”

 (b) refund to the Advertiser the amount of any payment made for the Advertisement concerned.

-- The Publisher may cancel any order for advertising within 7 calendar days of receipt of the advertising order unless this date falls after the advertising copy deadline when no cancellation is permitted.
+12. The Advertiser may cancel any order for advertising within 14 calendar days of receipt of the advertising order unless this date falls after the advertising copy deadline when no cancellation is permitted.